Company Constitution Replacement

 In short, the company has no assets, rights or obligations.
 This is other than its original share capital.
 This is usually a small nominal amount.

-If there is anything interesting, strange or exotic in your company’s past you are better off winding up the old company.
-Just incorporate a brand-new Special Purpose Company
+If anything is interesting, strange or exotic in your company’s past you are better off winding up the old company.
+Just incorporate a brand-new Special Purpose Company.

 Even if you think you know the past history of your company, you probably do not.
 A safe course of action is to wind up the old company.
 And just incorporate a new company to be the trustee of your Self-Managed Superannuation Fund.